What Do All These Numbers Mean? The short version.

 The longer version...

 PerformanceTest executes a collection of different tests on your computer to test different aspects of it's performance.
-There is a suite of tests for the CPU, Disk, CPU, Disk, 3D graphics and 2D graphics and memory.
+There is a suite of tests for the CPU, Disk, Memory, 3D graphics and 2D graphics.
 For each suite there is a "Mark" value.
 For example the CPUmark.
 These mark values are then combined into a single overall score called the PassMark rating.

 The CPUmark value is a measure of the CPU's performance.
 The PassMark rating is a measure of the entire system's performance.
 If you want to understand how all the individual scores are combined into Mark values you can find the PerformanceTest formula documented here.